Assistant Professor, Department of Animal Science

 - Ph.D., Microbiology & Biotechnology, Hamburg University of Technology, Hamburg, Germany – 2007.

-Application of cultivation-independent as well as cultivation-based techniques approaches to obtain a multi-scale (from molecule to cell to population to ecosystem) understanding of microbial systems.
-The Hess Laboratory is in particularly interested in a) how microbial systems respond to environmental changes and how they affect their habitats and b) the identification of microbes and microbial proteins of industrial relevance.
-Biological systems studied in the Hess Lab include amongst others: ruminants, photosynthetic consortia and microbial communities associated with natural hydrocarbons.
+Application of cultivation- independent and cultivation- based approaches to obtain a multi- scale (from molecule to cell to population to ecosystem) understanding of microbial systems.
+Study how microbial systems respond to environmental changes and affect their habitats.
+Identification of microbes and microbial proteins of industrial and medical relevance.
+Elucidating the biology of anaerobic fungi and their role during anaerobic digestion of biomass.

 Current Graduate Student